 A major benefit of personalisation marketing is the ability to provide users with content that is more relevant to their own individual circumstances and preferences.
 This reduces the amount of irrelevant promotional content that is displayed to users and ensures marketing expenditure is more efficient.

-Within the travel industry, another benefit associated with personalised marketing is an improved user experience, while the more personal communication can also increase brand loyalty and return custom.
+Within the travel and tourism industry, another benefit associated with personalised marketing is an improved user experience, while the more personal communication can also increase brand loyalty and return custom.
 Moreover, personalised marketing efforts can help to improve cross-channel consistency.

 5 Ways Personalised Marketing Can Be Used in the Travel Industry